Lock Dimensions (maximum vessel size)

 - Cullen Bay Jetty – Phone no. 0418 898 891

-The payments of rents for marina berths can be done a number of ways:
+The payments of rents for marina berths will be arranged at entrance.

 Marina tenants wishing to receive mail should have it addressed care of the local post office.

 LOW VOLTAGE (240 VOLT) ELECTRICAL SUPPLY